vexide/vexide/CONTRIBUTING.md

 When you're ready for your changes to be merged, head over to the [Pull Requests][pr-page] page and create a new pull request.
 Include a description of what changed, and [link to an Issue][link-to-issue-guide] if applicable.
-Pull request names should follow the
+Pull request names should follow the same conventions as [commit messages](#committing--commit-messages).

 If you're not quite done with the changes but are ready to start sharing them, you can [mark it as a draft][about-draft-prs] to prevent it from being merged.